RDetanoy/maejesco-test/README.md

 # Majesco QA Demo

-This is for testing purpose only
+This is for testing purpose only!